 What is efferent loop syndrome?

-Efferent loop syndrome is one of two "loop syndromes" that can happen after some types
+Efferent loop syndrome is one of two "loop syndromes."
+They can happen after some

-of gastric surgery.
-In a loop syndrome, part of the small intestine becomes blocked.
+types of gastric surgery.
+In a loop syndrome, part of the small intestine becomes

-The other type of loop syndrome is afferent loop syndrome, which is more common.
+The other type of loop syndrome is afferent loop syndrome.
+It is more common.
 Efferent

 loop syndrome is quite rare.
 Surgeons have improved gastric surgery, so both types